oscarescuderoarnanz/dtwParallel/README.md

 The available variants of DTW are detailed below:
 1) dependent DTW ("d").
 2) Independent DTW ("i").

+We can set the following global constraints:
-3) Itakura parallelogram.
+1) Itakura parallelogram.
-4) Sakoe-Chiba.
+2) Sakoe-Chiba.

 Extra functionality has been incorporated to transform the resulting DTW matrix into an exponential kernel, given the sigma value (default 1).